Beyond-jQuery/book/manuscript/ajax.md

 }
 ~~~~~~~

 The above code will send a POST request to an "/uploads" endpoint, and the request body will contain the bytes of the file our user selected.
 Again we must use the obscure `contentType: false` option to ensure that jQuery leaves the Content-Type header alone so that it may be set by the browser to reflect the MIME type of the file.
-Also, `processData: false` is needed to prevent jQuery from encoded the `File` object, which destroys the file we are trying to upload.
+Also, `processData: false` is needed to prevent jQuery from encoding the `File` object, which destroys the file we are trying to upload.
 We also could have included the file in a `FormData` object and uploaded that instead.
-This becomes a better option if we need to upload multiple files in a single request, or if we want to easily include other form data alongside the upload file or files.
+This becomes a better option if we need to upload multiple files in a single request, or if we want to easily include other form data alongside the file or files.

 Without jQuery, using `XMLHttpRequest`, file uploading is actually much simpler: